Greater Lebanon: High Commissioners of the Levant

 The High Commissioner of the Levant, named after 1941 the General Delegate to Syria and Lebanon, was the highest-ranking authority representing France in the French-mandated countries of Syria and Lebanon.
 Its office was based in Beirut, Lebanon in the Pine Residence and is now the official residence of the French ambassador to Lebanon.
 The office was first held by Henri Gouraud.
 Jean Chiappe should have held office on 24 November 1940 but the aircraft taking him to Lebanon was shot down by mistake by Italian air force taking part in the Battle of Cape Spartivento near Sardinia.
 The pilot, Henri Guillaumet, the other members of the crew including Marcel Reine, the two passengers, Chiappe, his leader of the cabinet, were killed.
-The last to hold office was Étienne Paul-Émile-Marie Beynet which began on 23 January 1944 and ended on 1 September 1946, 5 months after the withdrawal of French forces in Lebanon.
+The last to hold office was Paul Beynet which began on 23 January 1944 and ended on 1 September 1946, 5 months after the withdrawal of French forces in Lebanon.